vivekverma4669/mb-task-app/README.md

 To run the application locally:

 Clone this repository to your local machine.

 Navigate to the backend directory and run npm install to install backend dependencies.
-Start the backend server by running npm start.
+Start the backend server by running node index.js.
 Navigate to the frontend directory and run npm install to install frontend dependencies.
-Start the frontend development server by running npm start.
+Start the frontend development server by running npm run  start.
 Ensure that MongoDB is running locally on your machine or update the MongoDB connection URI in the backend configuration file.

-Conclusion
-The multi-user task application provides a secure and efficient way for users to manage their tasks.
-With features like user authentication, CRUD operations on tasks, pagination, and filtering, it offers a comprehensive solution for task management needs.